Spring 2026 John Jay College

 If you have a documented accommodation, please contact the instructor early so we can implement approved adjustments promptly.

-Students seeking accommodations should coordinate through the John Jay Office of Accessibility Services (OAS).
+Students seeking accommodations should coordinate through the Office of Accessibility Services (OAS).

 • Use AI to learn and explore ideas - not to replace your work.

-• Disclose any AI assistance in your README or submitted codes (what you asked, what you used, what you learned).
+• Disclose any AI assistance in your submitted codes.

 • You must fully understand and be able to defend any code you submit.